DIMITRI P. AGAMANOLIS, M. D. Akron Childrens Hospital Northeast Ohio Medical University Neuropathology

 Neurogenesis in fish, amphibians, birds, and rodents continues after birth.
 Until recently, it was thought that neurogenesis and migration in primates is completed by mid-gestation except for the hippocampus and the granular layer of the cerebellum, where it continues during early post-natal life.
 Recent research shows that neurogenesis also occurs in the adult brain.
 New neurons are generated in the periventricular area and migrate to the neocortex.
 The significance of this observation in terms of neuronal plasticity and CNS repair is not known.

 Cortical development entails the generation of stem cells, their differentiation into neurons and glia, migration to the cortex, and organization into functional layers.
-These processes overlap.
-Impairment of any of these processes can cause a variety of malformations, the neuronal migration defects (NMDs), the major types of which are listed in the table below.
+These processes overlap are orchestrated by multiple genetic pathways.
+Impairment of any of these processes can cause a variety of abnormalities the major types of which are listed below.
+The term Neuronal Migration Defects (NMDs) is used to define some of these abnormalities but the broader term Malformations of Cortical Development (MCDs) is more inclusive.

 MALFORMATIONS OF CORTICAL DEVELOPMENT